blynx/form-sequence/README.md

 2. Set the form attribute
 3. Listen to the return event and decide what to do finally

-1, 2 - Wrap the starting point of your form with the form-sequence element: Apply the id of the wrapped anchor to the `capture` attribute so the click gets intercepted.
+1, 2 - Wrap the starting point of your form with the form-sequence element: (Optionally) apply the id of the wrapped anchor to the `capture` attribute so the click gets intercepted.
+And (optionally) supply names or ids to the `form` attribute.
+If nothing is supplied to each, or the attributes are just left out, the first occuring anchor inside the `<form-sequence>` or the first form on succeeding pages is chosen.
 Instead of changing to the next page, the page gets loaded in the background and the desired form gets transcluded here.

 Example: